Golf as a Business Tool

 - Few people (usually 2–4)

-Golf doesn’t help you meet more people.
-It helps you know fewer people better.
+- Mutual experience: Golf doesn’t help you meet more people, but it helps you know fewer people better.

 And in business, depth often beats width.